UN chief backs idea of global AI watchdog like nuclear agency

-UNITED NATIONS : U.N.
-Secretary-General Antonio Guterres on Monday backed a proposal by some artificial intelligence executives for the creation of an international AI watchdog body like the International Atomic Energy Agency (IAEA).
+UNITED NATIONS : UN Secretary-General Antonio Guterres on Monday (Jun 12) backed a proposal by some artificial intelligence executives for the creation of an international AI watchdog body like the International Atomic Energy Agency (IAEA).

 Generative AI technology that can spin authoritative prose from text prompts has captivated the public since ChatGPT launched six months ago and became the fastest growing app of all time.
 AI has also become a focus of concern over its ability to create deepfake pictures and other misinformation.